King's Cross (song): King's Cross fire

-Pet Shop Boys' own version of this song remained an album-only track, but The Sun newspaper campaigned for it to be released as a charity single.

-The song featured in the 1987 film It Couldn't Happen Here in a scene where a man heads out to work engulfed in flames.
-Director Jack Bond was going to be delete the scene but it remained after he consulted with families of some of the victims.
+The song featured in the 1988 film It Couldn't Happen Here in a scene where a man heads out to work engulfed in flames.
+Director Jack Bond was going to delete the scene but it remained after he consulted with families of some of the victims.

+Video

+For the Pet Shop Boys' first tour in 1989, filmmaker Derek Jarman created video projections to be shown during the performance of different songs, including "King's Cross".
+Some of the footage came from the 1987 music video for "Rent", featuring Chris Lowe disembarking from a train at King's Cross.
+Jarman returned to the station in 1989, after the fire, to shoot more film, using Super 8 blown up to 70mm.
+In a talk on Derek Jarman at UCL Urban Lab, Ben Campkin described the projection for "King's Cross":

+The tour films were made available in 1993 on the video compilation Projections.

+Live performances

+In addition to the 1989 tour, "King's Cross" was performed on the 1994 Discovery Tour, released on CD and DVD as Discovery: Live in Rio 1994, and on the 2009–2010 Pandemonium Tour, also released on CD and DVD.

+Cover versions

 Tracey Thorn version

 On 9 December 2007, Tracey Thorn released "King's Cross" as the final single from her Out of the Woods album.
 The single version was remixed by Hot Chip.

 Her version of "King's Cross" had first appeared as an iTunes exclusive bonus track to Thorn's album Out of the Woods.
 This stripped back version had been recorded for inclusion on the main album, but at the time Thorn said in a blog post on Myspace there was not enough room to include it, so it remained a bonus for digital versions of the album only.

 Neil Tennant from Pet Shop Boys was also thanked in the sleeve-notes to Out of the Woods as he gave her motivation to record and release a new solo album twenty-five years after her first solo album.